wifinigel/wiperf/mkdocs/docs/config.ini.md

 parameter: value
 ```

 You may also see some lines that begin with a semi-colon.
-These are comments and have no effect on the operation of Wiperf.
+These are comments and have no effect on the operation of wiperf.
 You may add, remove or change these as you wish.
 Here is an example comment:

 ```
 ; wlan interface name set this as per the output of an iwconfig command (usually wlan0)